Sunscreen is OK to use on babies 6 months or older. Younger babies should use other forms of sun protection.

-- For babies younger than 6 months.
 If your baby is younger than 6 months, keep him or her out of direct sunlight.
 Protect your baby from sun exposure by dressing him or her in protective clothing, a hat with a brim and sunglasses.
 Make sure he or she doesn't get overheated, however.

 When choosing baby sunscreen, pick a broad-spectrum sunscreen with an SPF of at least 15.
-The American Academy of Dermatology recommends using a broad-spectrum sunscreen with an SPF of 30 or more.
 Apply sunscreen generously, and reapply every two hours — or more often if your baby is spending time in the water or perspiring.

-To avoid irritating your baby's skin and eyes, consider using a sunscreen that contains only inorganic filters, such as zinc oxide and titanium dioxide.
+To avoid irritating your baby's skin and eyes, use a sunscreen that contains zinc oxide or titanium dioxide.
 Avoid using products that combine sunscreen and the insect repellent DEET, since sunscreen must be regularly reapplied and insect repellent typically doesn't need to be reapplied.

 See more Expert Answers

 - AskMayoExpert.
 Sunburn.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2016.